gokatz/ua-parser-extension/README.md

 ## Contributing

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!
-Get started [here](https://github.com/gokatz/ua-parser-extension/blob/master/CONTRIBUTING.md)!
+Checkout the [Contributing Guide]((https://github.com/gokatz/ua-parser-extension/blob/master/CONTRIBUTING.md)) for more details.

 ## Contributors ✨